axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/top-content-bar/README.md

 ### stickymobile

-Set the boolean attribute `stickymobile` to `true` to display the bar at the bottom of the screen on mobile devices with width < 411px.
+Set the Boolean attribute `stickymobile` to `true` to display the bar at the bottom of the screen on mobile devices with width < 411px.

-### overlaydesktop

-Set the boolean attribute `overlaydesktop` to `true` to display the bar on top of the DOM element that comes after this element.
-Usually that would be the Keyvisual CTA component.
-This feature applies only for the screen width larger than 411px.
-For mobile devices the bar will either be displayed as usually with `position:static` or at the bottom of the screen if the attribute `stickymobile` is enabled.

 ### closable

-Set the boolean attribute `closable` to `true` to display the Close button.
+Set the Boolean attribute `closable` to `true` to display the Close button.
 Once the bar is closed it will not be displayed any more during that browser session.

-### initiallyclosed

-Set the boolean attribute `initiallyclosed` to `true` to make the bar is initially closed (on page load).
-By default it is initially opened ie. displayed.
-If the bar is initially closed it will be displayed after the check that the bar is not closed by the user during that browser session.
-Also if the bar is initially opened it will be automatically closed after the check that the bar is closed by the user during that browser session.

 ### closed

-The boolean property `closed` can be used to hide or show the bar on the page.
+The Boolean property `closed` can be used to hide or show the bar on the page.
 We use this property after we check the sessionStorage item `top-content-bar-closed`.

 ### onClick